parnotfar/caddie-csv-tools/docs/usage.md

 ##### `caddie csv:set:pager <command>`

 Control which pager is used for full query output.
 When unset, caddie prefers `less` (if installed), then `more`, and finally falls back to `cat`.
+When `less` is auto-detected and `$LESS` is unset, the module runs it with `-R -F -X` so the results stay on the current screen and `less` exits automatically when the content fits one page.

 **Examples:**
 ```bash